Strategies for Success: Digital Engagement for Campaigns

-Why are they there?
 What types of experiences will make them feel like the event was worthwhile and fulfilling?
 Are they seeking an escape?
 To learn something new?
 Or to feel some sense of connection or belonging?

-How are they most likely to engage?
 How do different individuals tend to interact with experiences based on their personas?
 How do they interact with one another, with content, or with speakers?
 What tactics, formats, and opportunities will help them connect to an experience more quickly or more deeply?

 By answering these questions individually, we can make an event more resonant and engaging for the communities we’re working to support—across all demographics and psychographics, across all learning and engagement styles.
 Getting down to the individual level for events that cater to hundreds or thousands of people can be challenging, but we know that this approach creates more resonant experiences for all—and positions us to continually and more deeply engage communities over the long-haul as a result.

 One of the tools that helps accomplish this in the world of experience design is the engagement framework—a strategic outline that puts our clients’ communities front and center and equips us to make practical design choices that significantly deepen engagement.

 Engagement frameworks help steer us away from a one-size fits all mentality.
 They keep macro event goals in mind while also helping us to be purposeful, intentional, and considerate of individual motivations and personalities.
 They consist of two main components:

 A narrative anthem or mission statement that defines our engagement goals

 Every AJ event starts with a central theme or thesis that zeroes in on both the overarching goal of the event and the experience we want people to have.
 We ask: